‘After nourishment, shelter and companionship, stories are the thing we need most in the world.’

 READ, WRITE, INC.

 At Aston and Cote we use the Read Write Inc (RWI) programme to get children off to a flying start with their English.
-RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.
+RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in learning to both read and write.

 Using RWI, the children learn to decode effortlessly so that they can put all their energy into comprehending what they read.
-It also allows them to spell effortlessly so that they can put all their energy into composing what they write.
+It also supports children to spell so that they can concentrate on developing their composition skills.

-We carry out a simple assessment and children are placed in the place that they need to be in order to make the most progress.
-Our groups are small and pupils make excellent progress.
+We carry out a simple assessment and children are then placed in ability groups.
+Our groups are small and aid pupils in making excellent progress.

 “The teaching of phonics is first rate.
 Teachers are very skilled and hold the highest expectations.”
 OFSTED 2018